kodecocodes/swift-algorithm-club/README.markdown

 - [Tree](Tree/).
 A general-purpose tree structure.
 - [Binary Tree](Binary Tree/).
 A tree where each node has at most two children.
 - [Binary Search Tree (BST)](Binary Search Tree/).
 A binary tree that orders its nodes in a way that allows for fast queries.
 - [AVL Tree](AVL Tree/).
-A binary search tree that balances itself using rotations.
+A binary search tree that balances itself using rotations. :construction:
 - Red-Black Tree
 - Splay Tree
 - Threaded Binary Tree